Taiga Ishikawa: Words and actions

-On May 2020, Ishikawa participated in an anti-racism protest demonstration around the Shibuya Police Station in Japan.
+In May 2020, Ishikawa participated in an anti-racism protest demonstration around the Shibuya Police Station in Japan.
 The protest was caused by a video posted on social networking sites that came from a Kurdish man who claimed that he had been subjected to intimidating job questioning by members of the Shibuya Police Station of the Tokyo Metropolitan Police Department along with other departments.
 The Kurdish man also claimed that he and his Kurdish friends had been subjected to excessive physical force, such as being pushed to the ground by Japanese police officers.
 Ishikawa stated the reason for his participation, "At the National Diet, after receiving an explanation from the Kurdish man himself, and after reviewing the video of the questioning, I determined that there was unfair treatment, such as the fact that the police officers took away the man's cell phone while he was recording a video, and that the police officers then attempted to delete the video.”

 Shortly before Shinzo Abe announced his resignation from the position of Prime Minister of Japan on August 28, 2020, citing worsening ulcerative colitis, Ishikawa posted a tweet calling for accountability, saying that Abe would not be allowed to hide behind the clouds.